unstoppabledomains/dev-docs/developer-toolkit/resolve-domains-in-web-applications.md

 go get -u github.com/unstoppabledomains/resolution-cli/resolution
 ```

-By default, the CLI uses infura as its primary gateway to the blockchain.
+By default, the CLI uses Alchemy as its primary gateway to the blockchain.
 If you'd like to override this default and set another provider you can do so using the `--ethereum-provider-url` flag for Ethereum and `ethereum-l2-provider-url` for Polygon.

 For example:

 ```
-resolution --ethereum-provider-url https://mainnet.infura.io/v3/${secret} -d udtestdev-usdt.crypto
+resolution --ethereum-provider-url https://eth-mainnet.g.alchemy.com/v2/${secret} -d udtestdev-usdt.crypto
 ```

 Use the `-h` or `--help` flag to see all the available CLI options.
 Please see the [Resolution CLI](resolution-cli.md) documentation for more information.

 ## Default Ethereum Providers

-Resolution provides zero-configuration experience by using built-in production-ready [Infura](http://infura.io) endpoint by default.
-Default Ethereum provider is free to use without restrictions and rate-limits for `CNS (.crypto domains)` resolution.
+Resolution provides zero-configuration experience by using built-in production-ready [Alchemy](http://alchemy.com/) endpoint by default.
+The Default Ethereum provider is free to use without restrictions and rate-limits for `CNS (.crypto domains)` resolution.

-\
-To resolve `ENS` domains on production it's recommended to change Ethereum provider.\
+To resolve `ENS` domains on production it's recommended to change the Ethereum provider.
 Default provider can be changed by changing constructor options `new Resolution(options)` or by using one of the factory methods:

+* `Resolution.alchemy()`
 * `Resolution.infura()`
 * `Resolution.fromWeb3Version1Provider()`
 * `Resolution.fromEthersProvider()`